afinello/redmine-git-passenger-docker/README.md

     ```
     $ docker build -t [YOUR-IMAGE-NAME] .
     ```
-* your image is ready for use, the following examples using docker-compose to run redmine
+Your image is ready for use.

+The following examples using docker-compose to run redmine
 * create ```docker-compose.yml```
     ```
     version: '3.1'